revaturelabs/interviewquestions/Java/OOP/NestedClasses.md

 <details><summary>Show Answer</summary>

-> Yes, inner classes have access to all the members of outer class that include private members of class.
+> Yes, inner classes have access to all the members of the outer class including private members of the class.
 </details>

 2. What are the uses of nested classes?